Today with Jenna & Sheinelle: 2008–2019: Kathie Lee and Hoda

-Kathie Lee & Hoda competed with ABC's The View and CBS' The Price Is Right in most markets in the Central and Pacific Time Zones, but most stations in the Eastern Time Zone air it live one hour before those programs, as ABC and CBS's late morning daytime programs are not tape delayed for each time zone.
-Not all NBC affiliates carry Kathie Lee & Hoda live.
-The program airs on tape delay in some markets that may air it later in the morning or early afternoons at the station's discretion to make room for local news or syndicated programming.
+Kathie Lee & Hoda competed with ABC's The View and CBS' The Price Is Right in most markets in the Central and Pacific Time Zones, but most stations in the Eastern Time Zone aired it live one hour before those programs, as ABC and CBS's late morning daytime programs are not tape delayed for each time zone.
+Not all NBC affiliates carried Kathie Lee & Hoda live.
+The program aired on tape delay in some markets that aired it later in the morning or early afternoons at the station's discretion to make room for local news or syndicated programming.